-Rise and shine!
-It is time to get up and moving in the morning.
+It is time to get up and moving in the morning!

-Committing to a daily practice of yoga can be extremely difficult, but do you think you can squeeze about 5-minutes for movement each morning?
-That's all it takes to start your day off right.
+Committing to a daily practice of yoga can be extremely difficult, but do you think you can squeeze about five or ten minutes for movement each morning?
+That’s all it takes to start your day off right.
+With yoga practice, you can start the day feeling alive, stretched out, and capable of tackling anything that comes your way.
 This quick morning yoga routine is easy to add to your morning.

 Benefits of a morning practice